 For some people, palliative care may be beneficial from the time of diagnosis with a serious life-limiting illness.
 Palliative care can be offered alongside other treatments.

-Do you know what options are involved in end-of-life care?Palliative care identifies and treats symptoms - physical, emotional, spiritual or social/psychosocial.
+Do you know what options are involved in end-of-life care?Palliative care identifies and treats symptoms such as physical, emotional, social, spiritual health and wellbeing.
 Care is based on the individual’s needs and may include a variety of the following services:

 - Relief of pain and other symptoms